 —Dale Cooper, Assistant Controller

 Georgia Transmission Corporation was using a long-range financial planning tool that was difficult to maintain and presented significant challenges when a new calculation or a change in the business structure required model changes.
 In addition, the company wanted to improve their ability to test various scenarios and financing alternatives, and gain better insight to near-term liquidity.
-MCR was hired to implement a rapid FRSTTM deployment.
+MCR was hired to implement a rapid Financial and Regulatory Strategy Tool (FRSTTM) deployment.

 MCR completed the installation of FRSTTM in just four weeks.
 We implemented the FRSTTM long-range financial planning model, short-term liquidity model and a detailed debt forecasting tool.
 The liquidity model incorporates inputs from the debt tool, FRSTTM and financial actuals to provide a daily view of near-term liquidity.
 The debt tool contains a forecast of all the company’s debt issues and provides the journal entries for accounting on a regular basis.